EricMFink/CivPro/_pages/syllabus.md

 Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

-- The Click & Learn lessons are intended to help you review & assess your understanding of the topics covered.
+- The Click & Learn assignments are intended to help you review & assess your understanding of the topics covered.
 The Schedule & Assignments section below lists the corresponding Click & Learn unit for each part of the course.
-Required lessons in each Click & Learn unit are indicated by a due date of December 1.[^syllabus1] You may work on the Click & Learn lessons at your own pace and may redo them as many times as you like, as long as you complete them all by the December 1 due date.
+Required lessons in each unit are indicated by a due date of December 1.[^syllabus1] You may work on the Click & Learn lessons at your own pace and may redo them as many times as you like, as long as you complete them all by December 1.
 Your grade will be based on your highest score for each lesson.
 - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
 You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).
 Sample questions from past exams are posted on the [course website](https://www.emfink.net/CivPro/exams/).

 ### Attendance